ms-iot/piano/README.md

     - The song to be auto-played
     - Each note in the song is composed of the keyboard key to be "pressed" and the how long it should be pressed (duration)
     - Since the key 'y' was not linked to a note, we used it here for a wait between notes

+---

+### Tips
+1. You can edit the KeyMap.xml file to map any MIDI sounds to the keys on your keyboard